7 Common Questions About Hypnotherapy

 Although the word "hypnosis" is of Greek origin meaning a “sleep-like state,” you will not be asleep or unconscious.
 You are very aware of your surroundings under hypnosis, but you are so relaxed and focused, you may chose to ignore all other distractions.
 Most people will consciously remember most, if not all events under hypnosis.
 Some will remember only certain parts.
 Then there are those that will not consciously remember much, or any part of the session (this is one reason it may be useful to ask for a recording of the session).
 Even though you may not consciously remember the work accomplished in a session, your subconscious will have picked up every bit of it.
 You may find that the suggestions given under hypnosis will resurface consciously at any point after the session, positively changing your behavior and reminding you that you are on a path of success.

-7. How many sessions will it take to reach my goal?
+7. How many sessions will it take to get my desired results?